 Okay, but what the hell does that all mean?

 In a nutshell, SUTIL is “green” and free of glycerin, parabens, silicone, synthetic perfumes, and dyes.
 It’s also sweetened with Stevia instead of sugar, so it doesn’t feed yeast and bacteria.
 You can read more about the ingredients on SUTIL’s info sheet.

 But let’s focus on the most abundant ingredient (after water).
 Propanediol is what makes SUTIL lube viscous, slippery, and soothing.
 SUTIL uses it where other brands more commonly use glycerin/glycerol or propylene glycol.

 While the research isn’t black-and-white, the main thing you need to know is that plant-based propanediol tends to be more eco-friendly and vagina-friendly than the other two common humectants.
 As well, the propanediol reduces the bitterness of the other flavor carriers.

 Environmentally sustainable sourcing

-For one, glycerin and propylene glycol are often derived from petroleum, though there are companies that use plant-based sources.
+For one, glycerin and propylene glycol are often derived from petroleum or animal fat, though there are companies that use plant-based sources and do a better job of refining.
 The propanediol that Hathor/SUTIL uses is derived from fermented corn sugar, then purified and refined so that there’s no sugar left.
 The whole process is environmentally sustainable.